kushal-kun/crime_forcast/README.md

 ## Key Insights

+- LDA performed well in separating crime categories when combined with TF-IDF text features and scaled numeric data.
 - Crimes are **fairly evenly distributed across months**, except the 31st (naturally fewer incidents).
 - **Male victims** are slightly more common than female victims, though the gap isn’t large.
 - Negative/invalid ages in the dataset required correction.